zheda-mai/zheda-mai.github.io/_pages/about.md

 - <span style="color:#e67300">Feb 2025 — **Three CVPR 2025** Acceptance</span>

-	[Lessons and Insights from a Unifying Study of Parameter-Efficient Fine-Tuning (PEFT) in Visual Recognition. ](https://zheda-mai.github.io/PEFT_Vision_CVPR25/)  was accepted to **CVPR** 2025.
+	[Lessons and Insights from a Unifying Study of Parameter-Efficient Fine-Tuning (PEFT) in Visual Recognition. ](https://zheda-mai.github.io/PEFT_Vision_CVPR25/)  was accepted to **CVPR** 2025 as <span style="color:red">**Highlight (Top 13.5% of acceptance)**</span>.
 Instead of chasing the leaderboard, we offer a complementary perspective of PEFT by conducting a unifying empirical study.
 We provide (1) a systematic framework for reproducible evaluations; (2) empirical recommendations on how to use different PEFT in various scenarios (low-shots, many-shots, varying domain gaps, and robustness to distribution shifts); (3) insightful directions for future research.

 	[Prompt-CAM: A Simpler Interpretable Transformer for Fine-Grained Analysis. ](https://arxiv.org/pdf/2501.09333) was accepted to **CVPR** 2025.
 We present PROMPT-CAM, an easily implementable, trainable, and reproducible interpretable method that leverages the representations of pre-trained ViTs to identify and localize traits for fine-grained analysis.